BennyTMT/DL_Privacy/README.md

 ```
 pyhton3 main.py -b 32 -l 0.0015
 ```
 This file will conduct the whole Attack directly. "-b" means batch size and "-l" means learning rate.
-There are several variables setting you should pay attention, such as "datset path" or "model save path", which are related to your own project file structure.
+There are several variables setting you should pay attention, such as "datset path" or "model save path", which are related to your own **project file structure**.
 Also, you can change the Hyper Parameters in the file independently or adjust the architecture of the model, which may result in better performance in face recovery task.

 ```
 erGan.py